XuShaoming/Programming_Language/Java/README.md

 # Java
-This repository includes the examples from the [C++ Quick Guide](https://www.tutorialspoint.com/cplusplus/cpp_quick_guide.htm),  [geeksforgeeks](https://www.geeksforgeeks.org/) and [The Java™ Tutorials](https://docs.oracle.com/javase/tutorial/index.html).
+This repository includes the examples from the [Java Quick Guide](https://www.tutorialspoint.com/java/java_quick_guide),  [geeksforgeeks](https://www.geeksforgeeks.org/) and [The Java™ Tutorials](https://docs.oracle.com/javase/tutorial/index.html).
 Notes includes my thoughts and the good comments from the cited websites.

 ### Basic
 - **variable**